stuzenz/flutter-with-devenv.sh/README.md

 Android toolchain installed, you're in a good position for Flutter development.
 Here's a breakdown of what this means:

 1. Toolchain components:

     - Android SDK
     - Android SDK Command-line Tools
     - Platform-tools
     - Build-tools

 2. Benefits of your setup:

     - Lighter weight than full Android Studio
     - Sufficient for most Flutter development tasks
     - Allows command-line operations for Android-related tasks

 3. What you can do:

     - Develop Flutter apps
     - Build Android APKs
     - Use Android emulators (if installed separately)
     - Perform Android debugging via command line

 4. Potential limitations:

     - No graphical interface for Android SDK management
     - Manual updates of Android SDK components
     - Lack of integrated Android-specific IDE features

 5. Recommended additional tools:

     - VS Code with Flutter and Dart extensions

 This environment is perfect for a more lightweight development environment.
-Just ensure you keep your toolchain updated regularly to maintain compatibility with the latest Flutter versions.
+Devenv should do a good job at the back end to make sure your toolchain is kept up to date and working with some reasonably good defaults with the latest Flutter versions.

+If you do want to have more detailed control change up the devenv.nix file a bit as noted in the [devenv.sh documentation](https://devenv.sh/integrations/android/#emulators)

 ## Eye candy